 - Don’t Disappear

 Practical tip: Skim through the list thinking about your products and services.
 Try to write out ten or more calls to action using verbs on the list.
 You’ll be surprised how the verb changes the intent of the CTA.

 Avoid the Cliché

 Sometimes, the best Call to Action is the most obvious.
 If possible, without losing clarity, give the actual button some life.
-One of my favorite examples is from the agency Heumor.
+One of my favorite examples is from the agency Huemor.
 Their animated homepage shows an astronaut on another planet zooming in.
 The CTA uses negative language.
 Check out how the page works.

 In a past blog post, we encouraged B2B tech companies to more greatly understand empathy in nurturing leads.
 When we promoted the blog post, our CTA was: Show Some Empathy